Top 12 Photography Assistant Skills to Put on Your Resume

 1. Lightroom

-Lightroom is a photo editing and organization software developed by Adobe, designed for photographers to enhance, organize, and share their images efficiently.
+Lightroom is photo editing and organization software from Adobe, built to help photographers enhance, organize, and share images at speed.
+Lightroom Classic (desktop-first) and Lightroom (cloud-first) both matter on modern teams.

 Why It's Important